miracum/recruit-query/README.md

 docker-compose -f deploy/docker-compose.dev.yml up
 ```

-Note that this uses the `quay.io/miracum/omop:test-data` image to create an OMOP database with test.
+Note that this uses the `quay.io/miracum/omop:test-data-v3` image to create an OMOP database
+pre-filled with test data useful for development.

 This starts the services on the following localhost ports: